drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 ## Switch configuration settings

-If you want to enable LLDP or PoE reboots, WalT server will have to communicate with the switch by using SNMP.
+If you want to enable LLDP or PoE reboots and power savings, WalT server will have to communicate with the switch by using SNMP.
 Thus you should specify SNMP configuration parameters `snmp.version` (with value `1` or `2`) and `snmp.community`.
 Then, you can enable LLDP by specifying `lldp.explore=true`.
 And finally you can enable node hard-reboots using PoE by specifying `poe.reboots=true`.
+This setting also activates automatic power savings.
-Note that you cannot enable `poe.reboots` without enabling `lldp.explore` (since WalT needs to know on which PoE switch port a node is connected in order to hard-reboot it).
+Note that you cannot enable `poe.reboots` without enabling `lldp.explore` (since WalT needs to know on which PoE switch port a node is connected in order to hard-reboot it or power it off).

 For instance, on the netgear gs110tp in its default configuration, one may run:
 ```